sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-database-cds/hana-cloud-cap-create-database-cds.md

 ### Explore generated design-time artifacts

 1. If you pay attention to the build log in the console, you will see the `CDS` artifacts were converted to `hdbtable` and `hdbview` artifacts.
-You will find those artifacts in a new folder under `src` called `gen`.
+You will find those artifacts in a new folder under `/gen/db/src` called `gen`.

     ![Results of cds build](generated_objects.png)